Josephrp/superagi_pinokio/README.md

 open http://localhost:4200/

-### Copy and Paste the Two Scripts of these repo in your Super Agi Folder
+### Copy and Paste the Three Scripts of this repo in your Super Agi Folder

+click on runsuperagi , then :

-# Press Run to Run
+## Click Run to Run